 DOC5.6.3 Conduct of Test

-DOC5.6.3.1 The Generator is responsible for carrying out the test when requested by the DNO following a valid request from NGC in accordance with DOC5.6.2.1 and the Generator retains the responsibility for the safety of personnel and plant during the test.
+DOC5.6.3.1 The Generator is responsible for carrying out the test when requested by the DNO following a valid request from NGESO in accordance with DOC5.6.2.1 and the Generator retains the responsibility for the safety of personnel and plant during the test.

-DOC5.6.3.2 The performance of the Power Generating Module concerned will be recorded at NGC and/or DNO Control Centres with monitoring at site as and when necessary during the test.
+DOC5.6.3.2 The performance of the Power Generating Module concerned will be recorded at NGESO and/or DNO Control Centres with monitoring at site as and when necessary during the test.

-DOC5.6.3.3 If monitoring at site is undertaken, the performance of the Power Generating Module will be recorded on a suitable recorder (with measurements taken as appropriate on the Power Generating Module Stator Terminals / on the LV side of the generator transformer or at the Connection Point if this has been agreed between the DNO and the Generator) in the relevant User’s Control Centre, in the presence of a reasonable number of representatives appointed and authorised by NGC.
-If NGC or the DNO or the Generator requests, monitoring at site will include measurement of the following parameters during the test.:
+DOC5.6.3.3 If monitoring at site is undertaken, the performance of the Power Generating Module will be recorded on a suitable recorder (with measurements taken as appropriate on the Power Generating Module Stator Terminals / on the LV side of the generator transformer or at the Connection Point if this has been agreed between the DNO and the Generator) in the relevant User’s Control Centre, in the presence of a reasonable number of representatives appointed and authorised by NGESO.
+If NGESO or the DNO or the Generator requests, monitoring at site will include measurement of the following parameters during the test.:

 (a) for Steam Turbines: governor pilot oil pressure, valve position and steam pressure; or